 - Select Music from the dropdown menu on the left side of the iTunes window.

 - Select the Library tab.

 - Click on Songs under the left column.

 - Select all your music in Songs view (use Command-A on the keyboard).

 - Press the Delete key on your keyboard.

 Your iCloud Music Library is now empty, waiting for you to fill it.
-If you're interested in just resyncing your Mac's library, all you have to do is go to File > Library > Update iCloud Music Library and wait for the process to finish.
+If you're interested in just resyncing your Mac's library, all you have to do is follow the steps to update iCloud Music Library and wait for the process to finish.
 If you get a dialog box querying what you'd like to do with songs already on your other devices, choose Replace.

 If you'd instead like to keep your main library siloed from iCloud and create a separate iTunes library just for music you'd like to sync with your other devices, you can do so.